meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 The recommended way is to work with the managed identity of Stream Analytics.
 But currently Visual Studio does not allow to use managed identities in the project file.
 You can change the connection properties after deploying the solution to Azure.

-If you would like to setup SQL users based on the managed identiy, then you must login to the SQL database with an Azure AD user identity.
-This requires, that you are either Azure Active Directory admin on your database server or that some created a user with your Azure AD indentity.
+If you would like to setup SQL users based on the managed identity, then you must login to the SQL database with an Azure AD user identity.
+This requires, that you are either Azure Active Directory admin on your database server or that some created a user with your Azure AD identity.

     -- Managed Identity
     CREATE USER [aaadeletemewstreamanalytics] FROM EXTERNAL PROVIDER;